Skip to main content

 6. The Dyer Anti-Lynching Bill was first introduced in 1918 by Leonidas C. Dyer (1871–1957), a White Republican U.S. Congressman from Missouri.
 In January 1922, it passed in the House, but was then blocked by Democratic filibusters beginning on December 2, 1922.
 The NAACP had begun its anti-lynching campaign shortly after its founding in the 1910s and began to lobby forcefully for the Dyer Bill in 1918 after initial doubts about its constitutionality.
 As a member and sometime leader in the organization, Chesnutt would have received regular updates and calls to action about the bill's progress; as it was being debated in November 1921, he wrote to at least two Ohio representatives, Harry Gahn (1880–1962) and Theodore Burton (1851–1929), in support of the bill. [back]

-7. For readability, the remainder of the letterhead, which continues on the verso of the page, is not transcribed in the body of the letter but is included in this footnote as unformatted text.
+7. For readability, the remainder of the letterhead, which continues on the verso of the page, is not transcribed at the top of the letter but is included in this footnote as unformatted text.
 This portion of the letterhead can be seen in its entirety in the accompanying image of the letter.
 The text is as follows: "BOARD OF DIRECTORS Chairman, Mary White Ovington, New York Baltimore Bishop John Hurst Boston Joseph Prince Loud Moorfield Storey Butler R. Wilson Buffalo Mary B. Talbert Chicago Jane Addams Dr. C. E. Bentley Cleveland Harry E. Davis Jersey City Dr. George E. Cannon Los Angeles E. Burton Ceruti Memphis R. R. Church New Haven George W. Crawford New York Rev. Hutchens C. Bishop Dr. W. E. B. Du Bois Rev. John Haynes Holmes Florence Kelley Paul Kennaday John E. Milholland Ella Rush Murray Harry H. Pace Arthur B. Spingarn J. E. Spingarn Herbert K. Stockton Charles H. Studin Philadelphia William English Walling Dr. J. Max Barber St. Louis Dr. William A. Sinclair Springfield Hon.
 Charles Nagel Topeka Rev. G. R. Waller Washington Hon.
 Arthur Capper Nannie H. Burroughs Prof. George William Cook Archibald H. Grimké Charles Edward Russell Neval H. Thomas" [back]

 8. Joel Elias Spingarn (1875–1939) was a White Jewish civil rights activist, literary scholar and life-long Republican from New York City who was an active member of the NAACP from its earliest days (as chair of its board 1913–1919, treasurer 1919–1930, and president 1930–1939).
 He established the Spingarn Medal, the NAACP's highest honor, in 1914; Chesnutt received it in 1928. [back]